 Transcriptomic results have been published regarding the Shamir Medical Center longitudinal study on hyperbaric oxygen therapy (HBOT), which was conducted between 2016 and 2020 on 35 healthy adults aged 64 and older .

 Recently, we discussed misconceptions from the media on research developing on HBOT for age reversal.
-The Sheekey Science Show discussed both the science and the hype regarding whether or not HBOT can reverse aging in this 10-minute video.
 The researchers of this study have also recently published data to support the idea that HBOT may reverse cognitive decline.

-In this study, the authors sought to see if HBOT changed the transcriptome, and you can learn more about the transcriptome and -omics here.
+In this study, the authors sought to see if HBOT changed the transcriptome, and you can follow the link to learn more about the transcriptome.

 In this study, sixty days of HBOT sessions were conducted at 100% oxygen, at 2 atmospheric pressure, for 90 minutes with five-minute air breaks every 20 minutes.
 The researchers examined the transcriptome using RNA extracted from whole blood samples, which were taken at a fasting baseline, at the 30th session, at the 60th session, and 1-2 weeks after the final session.